HaneWall/Manyfold.jl/README.md

 to ambient space
 - (Multi Scale) Geometric Harmonics for lifting and restriction

-## Acknowdledgement
+## Acknowledgments
-Package is inspired by ManifoldLearning.jl and Datafold (wonderful Python package)
+- package is inspired by ManifoldLearning.jl and Datafold (wonderful Python package)